Part of the Technical Health audit

 Do I need a privacy policy if I do not collect data?

-If your site uses Google Analytics, cookies, or any contact form, you collect data.
-Most sites collect more data than their owners realize.
-A privacy policy is needed for almost every site on the web.
+If your site uses Google tracking, cookies, or any contact form, you collect data.
+Most sites collect more data than their owners know.
+A privacy page is needed for nearly all sites on the web.

 Can I use a privacy policy generator?

-Yes, as a starting point.
-Review the output to make sure it matches your actual data practices.
-Add any third-party tools (analytics, chat widgets, payment processors) that the generator may have missed.
+Yes, as a start.
+Review the output to make sure it matches your real data use.
+Add any third-party tools (tracking, chat widgets, payment tools) that the maker may have missed.

 Can I check for a privacy policy without signing up?

 Yes.
-The free audit checks for a privacy policy page as part of a full seven-category scan.
+The free audit checks for a privacy page as part of a full seven-part scan.
 No signup needed.

 Where should I link the privacy policy?

-In the site footer on every page.
+In the site footer on each page.
 Also link it near contact forms, signup forms, and checkout pages.
-Visitors expect to find it at the bottom of the page.
+Users expect to find it at the bottom of the page.

 Check your privacy policy now